Azdaroth/Azdaroth.github.io/source/_posts/2013-07-16-centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql.markdown

 <p>Default 22 port for SSH is not insecure, but changing it to some other value will make it more difficult to compromise your server by automated attacks.
 Pick any number less than 65536 and uncomment this line.</p>

-<p>Another option is PermitRootLogin - change it to no to disable logging as root through ssh.
-You have root privileges by using sudo, so you don't need to login as root anyway.</p>
+<p>Another option is <code>PermitRootLogin</code> - change it to no to disable logging as root through ssh.
+You have root privileges by using <code>sudo</code>, so you don't need to login as root anyway.</p>

 <p>If you are going to create some more users, but you don't want them to login through ssh, add following line:</p>